Marfan Syndrome in Children

 - Poor healing of wounds or scars on the skin

-- Dilation of the aortic root (the initial part of the aorta as it arises from the left
+- Dilation of the aortic root (the

 - Mitral valve prolapse

-- Pulmonary disease such as emphysema or
+- Pulmonary disease, such as emphysema

-The symptoms of Marfan syndrome can be like other health conditions.
-Make sure your child
+be like other health conditions.
+Make sure your child sees their healthcare provider

 Diagnosis